Translation invariance, topology, and protection of criticality in chains of interacting anyons: Periodic boundary conditions

-For a translation-invariant Hamiltonian such as we have here, we may also assign a momentum to each state as shown in the dispersion diagram of \fref{fig:dispersion}.
-This diagram clearly shows the distinction between (i)~periodic translation on sites of the spin chain and (ii)~periodic translation of anyons on the torus, with the difference between $\hat T^\mrm{S}$ and $\hat T^\T$ resulting in a relative phase shift of $R^{\tau\tau}_\mbb{I}=e^{{4\pi\rmi}/{5}}$ as described in \sref{sec:spintranslate}.\cite{Note5}
+This diagram clearly shows the distinction between (i)~periodic translation on sites of the spin chain and (ii)~periodic translation of anyons on the torus, with the difference between $\hat T^\mrm{S}$ and $\hat T^\T$ resulting in a relative phase shift of $R^{\tau\tau}_\mbb{I}$ as described in \sref{sec:spintranslate}.
+For numerical calculations in this paper, we have adopted a Fibonacci UBMTC for which $R^{\tau\tau}_\mbb{I}=e^{{4\pi\rmi}/{5}}$.

-Interestingly, the non-zero momentum of the ground state in \fref{fig:dispersion}(ii) implies that it is possible to distinguish between clockwise and anti-clockwise translations of the ground state of the AFM golden chain.
-This observation is discussed in Appendix~\ref{apdx:chiral}.
+The non-zero momentum of the ground state in \fref{fig:dispersion}(ii) merits some discussion.
+First, we note that the ground state momentum is precisely $-\rmi\ln\left(R^{\tau\tau}_\mbb{I}\right)=4\pi/5$, and that if we had adopted a UBMTC for which $R^{\tau\tau}_\mbb{I}=e^{-{4\pi\rmi}/{5}}$, we would have similarly obtained a momentum of $-4\pi/5$.
+This is because under translation, a state will necessarily acquire a phase shift as a result of the braiding structure of the operator $\hat T^\T$.

+It is also interesting to note that (as would be expected) the ground state momentum is not reflection-invariant.
+Spatial reflection maps all braids into their inverses, and is therefore equivalent to exchanging a UBMTC for which $R^{\tau\tau}_\mbb{I}=e^{{4\pi\rmi}/{5}}$ with one for which $R^{\tau\tau}_\mbb{I}=e^{-{4\pi\rmi}/{5}}$, changing the ground state momentum from $4\pi/5$ to $-4\pi/5$.
+Consequently, we see that the ground state of the anyonic system---and indeed the entire Fibonacci UBMTC---is chiral, and this chirality originates in the chirality of the underlying TQFT.
+Chirality of anyon models is discussed further in Appendix~\ref{apdx:chiral}.